arinp95/ECG-Anomaly-Detection-using-Autoencoders/README.md

 # ECG-Anomaly-Detection-using-Autoencoders
 In this project, we'll explore the intriguing field of ECG signal processing and classification, utilizing the capabilities of a CNN Autoencoder.
+The dataset used is sourced from the PTB Diagnostic ECG Database from Physionet, a collection of 14,552 ECG recordings with two classes: normal heartbeats and those affected by cardiac abnormalities.
+The dataset is sampled at 125Hz, providing high-resolution data for in-depth analysis.

+Auto Encoders: Autoencoders are a class of neural network architectures commonly used in unsupervised machine learning and deep learning tasks.
+Their primary purpose is to discover and learn efficient representations of data by encoding it into a lower-dimensional latent space and subsequently decoding it back to its original form.
+Autoencoders play a crucial role in various applications, such as dimensionality reduction, data denoising, anomaly detection, and generative modelling.

+The core components of an autoencoder consist of an encoder and a decoder.
+The encoder maps input data to the latent space, while the decoder reconstructs the data from its encoded representation.
+During training, autoencoders aim to minimize the reconstruction error between the input and the decoded output, which results in the learning of meaningful data representations.
+Autoencoders offer a versatile tool for feature extraction, data compression, and more, making them a valuable addition to the toolkit of data scientists and machine learning practitioners.

+To classify a sequence as normal or an anomaly, we'll pick a threshold above which a heartbeat is considered abnormal.